-Loach Engineering Inc. was a company that designed and manufactured custom automation machinery, specializing in the printing industry.
+Loach Engineering Inc. designed and manufactured custom automation machinery, specializing in the printing industry.
 The company underwent several iterations as industries and technologies changed.
 During Loach’s eighty years of manufacturing, drafting tables, slide rules, milling machines, and relay boards evolved into CAD systems and 3D modeling, calculators, numerical control machining and programmable controllers.

 Bill Loach’s son, Roy (1928 - 2020), joined the company after graduating from Mechanical Engineering at the University of Toronto in 1952.
 Roy hadn’t planned on joining his father’s firm, but when his father Smile presented son Roy with business cards with his name on them, and the new company name - S.W.
 Loach & Son Ltd. - it was a done deal.